Cruz retains leadership role with private hospital's new owner

 It hasn't been clear whether the new owner of the private hospital will inherit the financial commitments that GRMC made to the government of Guam as part of GRMC's 20-year tax breaks.

 GRMC agreed to 20 years of public contributions to the island worth $25 million when it was approved for the tax breaks in 2015.
-GRMC has been making $1 million in annual community contributions to Guam through the Guam Economic Development Authority and that money has been used to support Guam Memorial Hospital, Guam Community College and the University of Guam's health care programs.
+GRMC has been making $1 million annual community contributions to Guam through the Guam Economic Development Authority.
+That money has been used to support Guam Memorial Hospital, Guam Community College and the University of Guam's health care programs.

-The announcement did not include what role if any Francis Santos will retain under the hospital's new owner.
-GRMC's website still lists him as senior vice president for Strategic planning & Business Development and a member of GRMC's board of directors.
+The announcement did not include what role former Guam Sen. Francis Santos will have under the hospital's new owner.
+GRMC's website still lists him as senior vice president for strategic planning & business development and a member of GRMC's board of directors.